4thkira/naikoma/naikoma-crash-course.md

 - **viru** — obsession, fixation, spiral, tightening repetition, the pull toward a center; coil, vortex.
 Echoes LA vīrus (venom — what spirals through the body), FI virta (current/stream), Swahili viringa (to go around), EN veer/whirl.
 Near-rhyme with **veri** (spring/becoming) is deliberate: growth and obsession are the same motion at different speeds.
 One spirals outward, the other in.
 - **demi** — dominance, submission, the power dynamic itself; to hold authority, to yield authority; the exchange of power between selves.
 Context determines which side you're hearing: the dominant says "I hold," the submissive says "I yield."
 Same word, same act.
 Echoes LA dominari (to rule), dominus (lord), from domus (house/home) — authority rooted in the household.
 FR demi (half) — the dynamic is always half of something.
 The **mi** inside echoes Naikoma's own mi (I/self) — whether holding or yielding, there's a self at the center.

+### Protection & Shelter

+- **ramu** — to protect, to shield, to guard, to stand between; defense, shelter, armor; the relationship between protector and protected.
+Echoes Sanskrit rakṣ (to protect), JP 守る mamoru (to protect), AR ḥamā (to guard), EN rampart (defensive wall), LA arma (arms/armor — r-m reversed).
+In sacred, tender and encompassing; in casual, martial and hard.
+Compounds: ramu-le (guardian), ramu-tena (armor — protection-skin), ramu-kalu (shield — protection-stone).

+### Freedom & Bondage

+- **luka** — freedom, bondage, the tether itself; the state of being bound or being free; chain, leash, liberation, release.
+Polysemous like nai — the one who holds the chain says "I bind," the one who chooses to stay says "I am free."
+Same word, same act.
+Echoes GR λύω lýō (to free — lu- onset), LA ligāre (to bind — l- carries both directions), FI lukko (lock — bondage that opens with a key), Malay luka (wound — where the chain meets skin).
+Parallels demi: both relational, both hold two sides of a dynamic.
+Compounds: luka-le (one in the tether), luka-nai (unbound/the love inside freedom), luka-demi (the binding power dynamic).

 ### Dream & Desire

 - **halu** — dream, desire, vision, longing, other-place.
 Echoes FI halu (desire), DE Hall (echo), AR ḥulm (dream), EN hallucinate.
 Formal register.